Is There a BioZorb Implant Lawsuit?

 Was the BioZorb Implant Recalled?

-Yes.
-Hologic, Inc. issued a BioZorb Marker recall in early 2024 after identifying at least 71 injuries related to the device, including infections, seromas (fluid buildup), device migration, breakage, pain, discomfort, rashes, extended resorption times, and other complications requiring additional medical interventions for device removal.
-Reports also described incidents in some certain breast cancer patients where the device eroded through the skin of the nipple and migrated from its implanted position.
+The first BioZorb recall was announced by the U.S. Food and Drug Administration (FDA) in March 2024, after receiving reports of at least 71 injuries related to the device, including infections, seromas (fluid buildup), device migration, breakage, pain, discomfort, rashes, extended resorption times, and other complications requiring additional medical interventions for device removal.

 BioZorb Marker Design Defects